ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Introduction

-Simulation is a critical component to testing fishery stock-assessment methods [@hilborn1992].
-With simulation, we can evaluate the precision and bias of complex assessment methods in a controlled environment where we know the true state of nature (REFs).
-Recently, simulation studies have been key to improving strategies for dealing with, for example, time-varying natural mortality [@lee2011; @jiao2012; @deroba2013], uncertainty in steepness of the stock-recruit relationship [@lee2012], and uncertainty in stock productivity [@ianelli2002].
+Simulation is a critical component to testing fishery stock-assessment methods [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004].
+With simulation, we can evaluate the precision and bias of complex assessment methods in a controlled environment where we know the true state of nature [@hilborn1992].
+Recently, simulation studies have been key to improving strategies for dealing with, for example, time-varying natural mortality [@lee2011; @jiao2012;
+@deroba2013], uncertainty in steepness of the stock-recruit relationship [@lee2012], and uncertainty in stock productivity [@ianelli2002]. [not necessarily the best examples]

 Stock Synthesis [SS; @methot2013], is a widely-used stock-assessment framework.
-It implements statistical age-structured population dynamics models using a wide range of minimally-processed data [@maunder2012; @methot2013].
+It implements statistical age-structured population dynamics modeling using a wide range of minimally-processed data [@maunder2013;
+@methot2013].
 By using this framework, individuals conducting stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
 Owing to these advantages, SS3 (the third version of the software) is one of the world's most commonly-used stock-assessment tools, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments, respectively, as of 2012 [@methot2013].

 Although SS is increasingly a standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for